fonzerelly/library-ui/README.md

 7. Create a Watson Conversation Service and bind it to the app.
 Launch, and import a workspace using the file **conversation-workspace-user-adjusted.json**.
 Connect it to the app.

     * Select **Conversation** from the Bluemix Catalog in your Browser, make sure the *Free* pricing plan is selected and click **Create**.
 You will be directed to a view of the service.
     * To bind this service instance to the node.js application, open the **Connections** panel, and click **Create Connection**.
 Then select the LibraryUI applicaton and click **Connect**.
-Restage the application when prompted.
+You can hold off restaging the application until the end of step 8.
     * Open the **Manage** panel and click **Launch tool**.

         ![Launch](./images/launch-conv.png)